-Robinson & Cole LLP has three offices across Connecticut, its home state, and boasts eight more offices across the U.S. At more than 200 lawyers strong, the firm serves clients ranging from startups to Fortune 500 companies.
+Robinson+Cole has ten offices spanning the Northeast, Mid-Atlantic, California, and Florida, including two offices in its home state of Connecticut.
+At more than 200 lawyers strong, the firm serves clients ranging from startups to Fortune 500 companies.
 Associates here are incredibly happy, which is clear from the firm’s placement in 13 of Vault’s quality of life rankings—including the No. 1 spot for integration of laterals and clerks (of which the firm hires many).
 The firm is also a leader in tech, wellness, and diversity.

-Innovation is the name of the game at Orrick—from the energy and tech clients the firm counsels to its impactful wellbeing initiatives to its modern technology tools.
+Innovation is the name of the game at Orrick—from the energy and tech clients the firm counsels, to its impactful wellbeing initiatives, to its modern technology tools.
 Associates who are down to earth, collaborative, and forward thinking will fit right in at this progressive firm.
-Orrick is a global firm of more than 1,100 attorneys that is fiercely committed to teamwork and innovation.
-The firm has dozens of offices across the globe, including domestic locations in California, New York, Oregon, and Texas.
+With offices in over 25 markets across the United States, Europe, and Asia, Orrick is a legal powerhouse with a dedication to pro bono, diversity, and competitive compensation.

 A V20 law firm, Ropes & Gray has a seat at the table of the most elite law firms.
 The firm is known for its private equity chops, as well as its overall strength across legal practice areas.
 Training and mentoring are key to the firm’s collaborative culture, which has no room for egos.
-With 11 offices across the U.S., Europe, and Asia, Ropes & Gray is an international firm that prides itself in handling cutting-edge work.
-A regular atop legal industry rankings, the firm is adept at assisting clients in complex, highly regulated industries like asset management, health care, life sciences, private equity, and technology.
+Ropes & Gray is committed to honoring its reputation as a firm that promotes friendship and camaraderie amongst all employees.

-Pacific Northwest-powerhouse Perkins Coie cultivates collegiality through holistic hiring, social retreats, affinity groups, wellness programs, and more.
+Perkins Coie cultivates collegiality through holistic hiring, social retreats, affinity groups, wellness programs, and more.
 Whether they hope to make partner or move in-house, associates here are in a good position.
-Today, the firm has more than 1,200 attorneys working across many industries, including aerospace and transportation, energy and natural resources, financial services and investments, life sciences and health care, retail and consumer products, and technology and communications.
+Providing legal services to some of the world’s most innovative companies, Perkins Coie attorneys take pride in performing substantive, meaningful work.
+While its history is rooted in aerospace and transportation, Perkins Coie has stretched its services far and wide across its domestic and international offices.

-With more than 1,400 lawyers across 13 offices, Goodwin has established itself as a global legal name.
+With more than 1,800 lawyers across 14 offices, Goodwin has established itself as a global legal name.
 The firm boasts particular strength in corporate law and real estate, among other areas.
 Candidates seeking a highly transparent firm that prioritizes associate development will likely feel at home at Goodwin.
-The firm has adopted what it calls a “capital-meets-innovation platform” through which the firm advises both innovators and investors in the financial, private equity, real estate, technology, and life sciences industries.

 Labor and employment law is Littler Mendelson’s forte, and it dominates on an international scale.
 The firm has a massive footprint, with more than 1,500 attorneys across 58 offices nationwide and 36 abroad.
 Littler exclusively represents management, but its clients come in all sizes and industries, from Fortune 500 corporations to small, single-office businesses.
 The firm has also received a number of awards for its diversity initiatives and is known for offering its clients innovative solutions.

 You know you’ve made it in the legal industry when you’ve landed a spot at Latham.
-The firm is a global leader across dozens of practice areas and recruits the best of the best.
-Those seeking autonomy to shape their practice plus extensive training and support will be pleased at this legal giant.
-Latham is one of the world’s largest law firms.
-With more than 3,000 attorneys in 30 offices around the world, Latham practices in all the major jurisdictions in the U.S., Europe, the Middle East, and Asia and regularly represents companies doing business in Latin America and Africa.
-The firm is a global leader in corporate transactions, environmental law, finance matters, litigations and trials, and tax services.
+The firm is a global leader across dozens of practice areas, with over 3,000 lawyers in 15 countries, and recruits the best of the best.
+This globalization allows Latham to service clients with the finest legal resources, regardless of location.
+Those seeking autonomy to shape their practice plus extensive training and support will be pleased with their opportunities at this legal giant.

 Holland & Hart has a reputation for being laid-back but goal-oriented, a fitting culture for a Western-states firm.
 Despite being a “regional” firm, Holland & Hart has a wide-reaching practice, with just under 500 attorneys serving clients worldwide in practice areas ranging from environmental to intellectual property and more.
 The firm also expects attorneys to contribute significant time each year to pro bono work, and it employs pro bono staff to help make that happen.